2017 Houston Texans season: Week 5: vs. Kansas City Chiefs

-Watt and Mercilus ended up having a major impact on the team, the team going 2-10 without them (including the Chiefs game) and 2-2 with them.
+Watt and Mercilus ended up having a major impact on the team, the team going 2–10 without them (including the Chiefs game) and 2–2 with them.

 Week 6: vs. Cleveland Browns

-The Texans started the year 3-3, however this was their high point of the season.
-They suffered another major injury in week 9 and went 1-9 from week 7 onwards.
+The Texans started the year 3–3; however, this was their high point of the season.
+They suffered another major injury in week 9 and went 1–9 from week 7 onwards.

 Week 8: at Seattle Seahawks

 Week 9: vs. Indianapolis Colts

 The Texans suffered a serious blow when quarterback Deshaun Watson tore his ACL during practice and was lost for the season.
 Tom Savage was named the starter for Houston with T. J. Yates and Matt McGloin being signed as backups.

 The Texans only had 96 yards of total offense in the first half with Savage completing 7 passes on 19 attempts for 76 yards.
 The Colts scored on their first drive with Jacoby Brissett finding T. Y. Hilton for a 45-yard touchdown pass.
-In the 2nd quarter, Houston kicker Ka'imi Fairbairn missed his first field goal of the season on a 39-yard attempt.
-The Texans got their first score after Eddie Pleasant sacked Brissett at the Indianapolis 34 yard line.
+In the 2nd quarter, Houston kicker Kaʻimi Fairbairn missed his first field goal of the season on a 39-yard attempt.
+The Texans got their first score after Eddie Pleasant sacked Brissett at the Indianapolis 34-yard line.
 Brissett fumbled the football on the sack with it being recovered by Lamarr Houston who returned it 34 yards for a touchdown.
-The first half ended with Brissett being sacked by Pleasant again for a loss of 6 yards and a -1 yard run from Frank Gore.
+The first half ended with Brissett being sacked by Pleasant again for a loss of 6 yards and a 1-yard run from Frank Gore.
 Savage threw his first NFL touchdown pass on a 34-yard pass to DeAndre Hopkins in the 4th quarter.